Variational assimilation of sparse time-averaged data for efficient adjoint-based optimization of unsteady RANS simulations: Methods

 The data assimilation problem requires to minimize the discrepancy between the state variables computed by the RANS model and the existing reference data and thus can be constructed as an optimization problem.
 In this work the scalar cost function $f$ consists of a regularization function $f_{\psi}$ and a discrepancy contribution $f_{U}$, i.\,e.,

 It is subject to the residual $R$ of the governing equation, that is, one seeks

 where $\psi$ is the parameter to be optimized and $U$ the forward problem solution (not limited to the velocity).

 The optimization involves an inverse problem, which is highly non-linear and usually underdetermined.
-Hence, a non-linear optimization solver is used, but no assurance is given that there exists a unique solution.
+Hence, a non-linear optimization solver is used, but no assurance is given that there exists a unique solution~\cite{foures14}.
 Therefore, some form of regularization is introduced to reduce the ambiguity.
+In addition, the URANS equations serve as a physical model providing a good initial solution such that the discrepancy between the initial and reference solution is already small.
+Hence, only minor corrections have to be made in order to reach the minimum.
 For each data assimilation iteration a parameter update is computed with a gradient descent approach.
-In the present work the optimization algorithm \emph{Demon Adam}~\cite{chen19} is chosen and the details of the algorithm are presented in \ref{sec:optimization methods}.
+In the present work the optimization algorithm \emph{Demon Adam}~\cite{chen19} is chosen.